logangoins/logangoins.github.io/_posts/2024-7-23-ldap-relay.md

 Turn off all multicast name resolution through the Group Policy Editor by navigating to `Computer Configuration\Administrative Templates\Network\DNS Client` and select "Turn off multicast name resolution", and finally select "Enabled".

 ![image](https://github.com/user-attachments/assets/ad13aaf5-493e-4385-8833-558ec8e14b84)

+# Conclusion

+While NTLM to LDAP relay attacks require a large amount of different factors to all line up together, the impact to an organizations Active Directory environment can be absolutely devastating.
+Potential arbitrary device compromise as SYSTEM, to potentially full domain compromise, with trade-craft every step of the way.
+From abusing WebClient in the coercion stage to get suitable authentication for relay to LDAP, to numerous post-exploitation measures when an attacker has actually impersonated the desired machine account.
+The only way to really stay on top of these vulnerabilities to conduct continuous audits, penetration testing, and ensure good organizational security posture through an active security mindset.